JosephMen/Granicius/readme.md

 - When the input check becomes inactive, the mailing inputs are cleared.
 - The cancel button takes over the clear form function.
 - When submit is given, it verifies the completeness of the fields with red those that are not filled in.

+## Comments
+I felt it was a simple test, I implemented jquery because it was part of the requirement but I could have done it with just native javascript